George W. Clayton: Estate and orphanage

 In 1903, Hallett was accused of mismanaging the estate and sued by Mary Lathrop, who alleged that he had used estate funds for his own purposes and had illegally paid himself from the estate.
 Lathrop lost her case in both the District Court and the Court of Appeals.
 Construction of the school was finally initiated in 1908.
 The estate was turned over to the City of Denver in 1910 and the school was formally incorporated in 1911.
 The school closed in 1957, however, the Clayton Trust continued to issue grants for various education projects through at least 1986.
 After 1986, the trust was reorganized as the Clayton Foundation, which occupies the campus as an early childhood learning facility (Clayton Early Learning).

 Legacy

 A historical marker dedicated in 1999 commemorates the Clayton Trust.
 The orphanage is listed on the National Register of Historic Places (National Register of Historic Places listings in northeast Denver) as George W. Clayton Trust and College.
-The building was designed by Maurice Biscoe and Henry Hewitt.
+The building was designed by architects Biscoe & Hewitt.

 Control of the trust was the subject of investigative reports and allegations of mismanagement by the city including improper land dealings.
 The city ceded control of the college in 1982.
 Denver Public Library has a collection of papers from George W. Clayton and the college.